pricilay/AirlineForecast/README.md

 •cumulative  bookings:   number  of  cumulative  bookings  for  the  given  departure  date.
 The number of cumulative bookings on days prior =0 (i.e.  when departure date = booking date)is the final demand.
 •final demand (validation data set only):  final demand of the given departure date.
 •naive forecasts (validation data set only):  naive forecast of final demand for the given depar-ture date.

-OBJECTIVE

-Write a function “airlineForecast(trainingDataFile,validationDataFile)”, which takes in two data:

-•input:  file names for training and validation data set.

-•output:  a list of following results

-   – MASE (Mean Absolute Scaled Error)

-   – forecasts:  a dataFrame which contains departure date, booking date, and forecasts from model.

 APPROACH